nmfs-ost/noaa-fit-resources/_posts/2023-11-20-confidential-data.md

 ---
 title: "Resources for working with sensitive information"
-excerpt: "Helpful links for working with secrets"
+excerpt: "Helpful links for working with secrets and confidential data"
 date: 2023-11-20
 toc: true
 categories: